Annandale, Minnesota

 In 1957 the Clard Broberg grocery store was purchased and the bakery moved to this location which was next to the old post office.
 All delivery routes were discontinued and the business concentrated on retail sales in this new location.

 Most of the employees of my dad's bakery lived in Annandale .
-I would like to mention a few: Fillmore Vidlund (dad's brother-in-law), Roger Nelson, Eddie Bull, Vernon (Corky) Powers, Ethel Rudolph, Donavon Lundeen, Gordon Powers, Hulda Wendorf, and Hartwell Wendorf.
+I would like to mention a few: Fillmore Vidlund (dad's brother-in-law), Roger Nelson, Eddie Bull, Vernon (Corky) Powers, Ethel Rudolph, Donavon Lundeen, Gordon Powers, Hulda Wendorf, Hartwell Wendorf, Wendell Ponsford, Pat Kenny, and Norma Anderson.

 Even though the bakery was small, Dad was proud of his "barrel bread mixer," his automatic cake donut machine, and his eighteen bun pan gas-fired oven.
 Some of the favorite products were; angel food cakes, unsliced white bread, Swedish Limpa, flat bread, apple kuchen, Danish coffee cakes, Texas sized raised donuts, and real cream filled puffs.